Effective Date: 29 October 2019

 Lock your mobile phone device and take any reasonable steps to stop unauthorised use of the Police Bank App or disclosure of your card details.
 Never allow another person to use your device to make purchases or payments

-Notify us immediately if your device is lost or stolen or you suspect your Police Bank App access passcode or your card details have become known to someone else.
-If your device is lost or stolen, also let us know if Tap & Pay has been set up on it.
-You can contact us on 131 728 to report the theft, loss, or misuse of your Android device or iPhone device, or breach of passcode security.
+You must notify us immediately if your device is lost, stolen or you suspect your Police Bank App access passcode or your card details have become known to someone else or if you suspect control of your phone number may have been compromised (often known as unauthorised porting’ without your consent.
+You can contact us on 131 728 to report the theft, loss, or misuse of your device, or breach of passcode security.

-Only install approved applications on your Android device or iPhone and never override the software lockdown (ie. rooted device).
+Only install approved applications on your device and never override the software lockdown (ie. rooted device).

-You can only install and register the Police Bank App on a maximum of two devices.
+You can only install and register with your Internet Banking login within the Police Bank App on a maximum of two devices.

-If you are no longer in possession of one or more of your registered devices, you should remove them from your devices list from the ‘Settings’ menu, or by calling 131 728.
+If you are no longer in possession of one or more of your registered devices, you should remove them by accessing ‘Deregister Device’ from the ‘Settings’ menu in the App, or by calling 131 728.

 For security reasons, logging on to the Police Bank App concurrently with another device(s) will terminate the session of the device that was last logged on.